Northern-Lights-Games/Rebel/README.md

 ## Getting Started

-Rebel is a Gradle project, which means you will have to download the source from GitHub and run the Main class in demo.
-I use IntelliJ, but any IDE that supports Gradle will work.
+Rebel is configured using Gradle and it's recommended to clone the repository using Git and run the _demo.ShowcaseDemo_ file.
+The current Rebel release cycle will see major changes between releases, and the API will be quite volatile.

 ![demo.png](project%2Fdemo.png)